tmoschou/arm4s/README.md

 This library differs from other Scala ARM libraries in that it has been designed with consideration for different exception scenarios and with the following goals regarding exception safe behaviour:

-1. The `withFinally` method (see `CanManage`) of a managed resource (e.g. delegates to `close` of `AutoCloseable`s) must be called even if the body throws _any_ `Throwable` exception including fatal ones.
+1. The `withFinally` method (see [`CanManage`](https://static.javadoc.io/io.tmos/arm4s_2.12/0.1.0/io/tmos/arm/CanManage.html)) of a managed resource (delegates to `close` of `AutoCloseable`s) must be called even if the body throws _any_ `Throwable` exception including fatal ones to ensure that no resources are leaked.
 Example of fatal exceptions include anything not matched by `scala.util.control.NonFatal` such as `InterruptedException`, `ControlThrowable` and `VirtualMachineError`.
-Any exception must be immediately rethrown after withFinally, in fact this is a requirement of fatal exceptions.
+Though you should not try to handle such unchecked errors, finally logic should still (attempted to) be executed regardless.

-2. The `withFinally` method in a finally clause may also throw any `Throwable` too.
-Unfortunately this is a possibility and permitted by `AutoCloseable` which can throw any `Throwable` (Any `Exception` plus `Error` which are unchecked).
+2. The `withFinally` method may also throw any `Throwable` too.
+Unfortunately this is a possibility as permitted by `AutoCloseable`, but gives flexibility in implementing cleanup logic.

-3. Importantly, any `Throwable` thrown by `withFinally` must not mask (suppress) any exception thrown firstly by the body, if any.
-Instead it should catch and recorded as a suppressed exception against the original (currently throwing) exception, and certainly not vice-versa.
-This is what Java's try with resource construct effectively does; for more details, see Oracle's tech article on [Try-with-resources](http://www.oracle.com/technetwork/articles/java/trywithresources-401775.html).
+3. Importantly, any `Throwable` thrown by `withFinally` should not mask (suppress) any exception thrown firstly by the body, if any.
+Instead the secondary exception thrown in the finally clause should be caught and recorded as a suppressed exception against the primary (currently throwing) exception.
+This is what Java's try with resource construct does; for more details, see Oracle's tech article on [Try-with-resources](http://www.oracle.com/technetwork/articles/java/trywithresources-401775.html).